Admission to Graduate Study

 - December 1 for students applying to the Institute of Sacred Music and Yale School of Music – you must submit separate applications to the ISM and Yale School of Music.

-- January 15 for students applying to the Institute of Sacred Music and Yale Divinity School. – you must submit separate applications to the ISM and Yale Divinity School.
-(Note: Applicants to YDS have until February 1 to complete their YDS applications.
-The ISM application must be completed by January 15.)
+- February 1 for students applying to the Institute of Sacred Music and Yale Divinity School. – you must submit separate applications to the ISM and Yale Divinity School.

 The Institute’s Admissions Committee will consider applications for all degree programs, invite music applicants for auditions and interviews, and then make its recommendations to the appropriate admissions committee of either the School of Music or the Divinity School.
 Letters of acceptance will be sent to successful candidates on or around March 15.
 There is no early decision process, nor is there a summer program.
 Divinity School students must obtain the ISM director’s approval to complete a degree on a part-time basis.
 School of Music students must be enrolled full-time and in consecutive years.